f5devcentral/f5-agility-labs-analytics/docs/class5/lab4/lab4.rst

         Screenshot of the specific WAF request log entry (showing attack signature, severity, blocking).

-        Short “exec summary” paragraph explaining what kind of attack was detected and how WAF mitigates it.
+        Short explanation on what kind of attack was detected and how WAF mitigates it.

     ##Hints